rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Literally, *image*: an icon is any kind of image.
 Importantly, images in the ancient world were not benign nor mundane like they are today.
 Images were and are powerful.
 Images were deeply sacred, or as in the case of idols, deeply sacrilegious and heretical.
-The concept of an image was in fact so important that our very creation was in the "image of God".
+The concept of an image is in fact so important that our very creation was in the "image and likeness of God".

 !!! info "Image and Likeness"
     *Icon* is from the Greek εἰκὼν (eikōn), literally "image".
     The Hebrew is **tselem** (צלם) as in "in the image of God".
     And relatedly **demut** (דמות) as in "likeness of God".

-We often refer to icons as a specific religious image, but it is a general term (sacred or profane or otherwise).
+We often refer to icons as specific religious images, but it is a general term (sacred or profane or otherwise).
 If an icon becomes an object of worship, such as a pagan idol (graven image), then this is idolatry.
 And because imaging is so fundamental to our being, image-based idolatry is so dangerous.